 This post is about WordPress and the different themes, and there’s also a chapter on Joomla websites.
-When I was first learning WordPress, I was a little bit overwhelmed.
+When I was first a WP beginner, I was a little bit overwhelmed.
 There was so much to learn about it: plug-ins, pages, posts and most importantly, themes.
 So check out this post about how to learn your way around WordPress themes.

 The WordPress theme is, essentially, the public image of your WordPress site.
 It will determine the look and the feeling that you wish to convey to clients visiting your online home.
 There are thousands of themes available to you on WordPress.org and choosing one can be a daunting task.
 There are many factors that go into choosing the right one for your business.
 Cost, feel, mobile support and ease are just a few of those factors.

 Your theme need not cost you anything as there are thousands of free themes available.
 Simply search the free themes from your dashboard.
 Should you feel that you must pay for a theme, you can keep the cost small or large depending on your budget.

 Premium WordPress themes come with customer support, which, in some cases, allow for troubleshooting with the theme authors themselves.
 Keep in mind that if you feel you must purchase a theme, make sure that you stay on the WordPress.org site to purchase it.
 See also these WordPress tips.
 Going off of the site and downloading a theme can leave you very susceptible to hackers.

 It is important to make sure that you choose a theme that feels right for your business and your own personal style.
 We each like to leave our own mark on things and our WordPress sites should be no different.
 Although we recommend Weaver II and Twenty Ten, it is important that you find the theme that best fits your needs.
 In order to do that, you must play with different themes.
 Download one or several until you find the theme that best fits your business style.
 If it’s not right, download another.
 As with anything, when it is the right fit, you will know.